aReinoso007/CT-projects/module-14/lesson-1/graphql/README.md

 ## Init `ApolloClient`
 Let's go to main.tsx and create a new apolloClient to consume graphqled data and use an in memory cache.
-To use GraphQL we need to wrap our App in an ApolloProvider and define a client
+To use GraphQL we need to wrap our App in an ApolloProvider and define a client.

 ```typescript
 import ReactDOM from 'react-dom/client';